wjakob/nanobind/docs/lowlevel.rst

    // address given by nb::inst_ptr<MyClass>(py_inst)
    ... omitted, see the previous examples ...

-What if the C++ instance already exists?
-Nanobind also supports this case via the :cpp:func:`nb::inst_wrap() <inst_wrap>` function—in this case, the Python object references the existing memory region, which is potentially (slightly) less efficient due to the need for an extra indirection.
+What if the C++ instance already exists? nanobind also supports this case via the :cpp:func:`nb::inst_wrap() <inst_wrap>` function—in this case, the Python object references the existing memory region, which is potentially (slightly) less efficient due to the need for an extra indirection.